Alice Davenport

 Shepphard; February 29, 1864 – June 24, 1936) was an American film actress.
-She appeared in 140 films between 1911 and 1930.
+She appeared in 140 films from 1911 to 1930.

-She was born Alice Shepphard in New York City, and died in Los Angeles, California.
-She made her stage debut at age five.
+She was born Alice Shepphard in New York City, and died in Los Angeles.
+She made her stage debut at age 5.
 Davenport married silent actor, director, and talkie character actor Harry Davenport.
 They divorced in 1896.
 Actress Dorothy Davenport was their daughter.
 She married, secondly, to Edwin H. Morse.